Proposed Melbourne tram extensions: Route 57 to East Keilor

 Map of a proposed route 57 extension.

 In the lead up to the 2014 state election, the Greens proposed extending route 57 for 5.5 km from its current terminus in Maribyrnong along Canning Street and Milleara Road before reaching a new terminus at the Keilor East shopping precinct.
 In 2018, the Rail Futures Institute called for a similar extension of the route to Lower Avondale Heights.

 Route 58 to Hartwell

 Map of a proposed route 58 extension.

 The PTUA has proposed a continuation of route 58 from its current terminus east down Toorak Road, terminating near to where it would join the current route 75 and the Alamein railway line at Hartwell railway station.
 It would cover just over 4 km.

 Route 58 to Coburg North

-In 2025, Infrastructure Victoria proposed an extension of route 58 from Melville Road in Brunswick East to Batman railway station in Coburg North.
+In 2025, Infrastructure Victoria proposed an extension of route 58 from Melville Road in Pascoe Vale South to Batman railway station in Coburg North.